-To install the Sparky Linux on your device, the following minimum hardware is a RAM of size 512 MB, an AMD Athlon or a Pentium 4 and Disk space of 2 GB for the CLI Edition, 10 GB for the Home Edition, or 20 GB for the GameOver Edition.
+To install the Sparky Linux on your device, the following minimum hardware is a RAM of size 512 MB, an AMD Athlon or a Pentium 4, and a Disk space of 2 GB for the CLI Edition, 10 GB for the Home Edition, or 20 GB for the GameOver Edition.

 16. Zorin OS Lite

-It is an Ubuntu supported Linux distro, and if using on an old computer, it offers the lite edition with the Xfce desktop interface.
+It is an Ubuntu-supported Linux distro, and if used on an old computer, it offers the lite edition with the Xfce desktop interface.
 The regular Zorin operating system supports the not too old and recent systems.